ultraseedbox/USB-Docs/Getting Started Guide/Automation - A Comprehensive Guide/UltraSeedbox Recommended Automated Setup.md

 5. Tautulli
 6. Ombi

 Provided below is a checklist of what to do.
-Each section has links to step-by-step guide of said apps.
-It is recommended to right click each link and open in a new tab.
+Each section has links to a step-by-step guide of said apps.
+It is recommended to right-click each link and open in a new tab.
 Once you've finished, you can tick this and proceed to the next link.

 ***